ttab/typescript-api-client/README.md

   - `trs?: string` - Start date
   - `tre?: string` - End date
   - `s?: number` - Size of search result.
   - `fr?: number` - Index into the search result.
 Used for pagination.
+It is recommended to make this value a multiple of the search result size (`s`), as some media types do not support arbitrary values here.

 #### Returns